Marmalade-NG/marmalade-ng/README.md

 The example should work out-of-the-box with the `pact` [1] executable.

-### On chain (Testnet)

-Marmalade NG is currently deployed on chain on Testnet:
-  - chain : **1**
-  - namespace : **n_442d3e11cfe0d39859878e5b1520cd8b8c36e5db**

 This repository contains many examples of *almost ready-to-be-used* transactions with the `kda`[2] tool.
 And most explanations are given in the corresponding Readme.
 [./examples/txlib](./examples/txlib)

-The PoC explorer: https://explorer.marmalade-ng.xyz can be used to check the results.

 * [1] https://github.com/kadena-io/pact/releases
 * [2] https://github.com/kadena-io/kda-tool/releases